benkalyx/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 8-firstdelete contains the script to delete a file in a directory.
 Usually an empty file.
 File 9-firstdirdeletion contains a shell script to delete a directory. usually an empty directory.
 Inside file 10-back is a script to change the working directory to the previous one.
+File 11-lists contains the script that lists all files in the working directory, parent directory, and the boot directory in a long format